AurelicButter/AniList-Node/README.md

 ## Documentation
 Documentation is provided in two locations.
 A static HTML site is avalible with the package under the docs directory.
 Or users can view the same site online here: [katsurin.com/docs/anilist-node](https://www.katsurin.com/docs/anilist-node/index.html).

+## Contributing

+Please refer to the [Contributing Guide](https://github.com/Butterstroke/AniList-Node/tree/master/.github/CONTRIBUTING.md) for more information.

 ## License and Contact
 AniList-Node is licensed under the [MIT License](LICENSE).